rawbsrn/boardgames-for-beginners/planning-log.md

 - 10:30am began planning out decision tree for reccomending games
 - 12:30pm researching how board game geek categorizes games
 - 1-2:30pm lunch & interview prep
 - 6:45-7:15pm watched Youtube videos on spec planning for apps
+- 8:15pm researched how to plan out how user will flow through the quiz and existing quiz options in react